slotThe/slotThe.github.io/posts/phd-typesetting.md

 The famous book [@bringhurst92:el-typ] puts a rather large number in the margin, which is also what I ended up going with (see the first double page in this post).
-Thankfully, this is not difficult to fix—so much so that someone on TeX.Stack​exachange has [already done it](https://tex.stackexchange.com/questions/88895/bringhurst-chapter-style-in-memoir).
+Thankfully, this is not difficult to fix—so much so that someone on TeX.Stackexchange has [already done it](https://tex.stackexchange.com/questions/88895/bringhurst-chapter-style-in-memoir).
 The exact `bringhurst.sty` file I used is [here](../images/phd-typesetting/bringhurst.txt);
 to use it just replace the call to `\chapterstyle` with a call to `\usepackage`: